Middle/High School Class Description

 Beginning Section is for students just beginning to improvise.
 Students need to know the notes on their instrument, be able to read music and play at least six major scales.
 This class will focus on developing basic improvisation skills including: music interval, chord, blues, major & minor scales, and key center recognition.
 Students will explore five songs in the 12 bar blues form in different rhythmic feels including: Funk, Swing, Slow Blues, Bossa Nova, and New Orleans 2nd Line Style March.

 Intermediate Section is for students who have past experience improvising in a school group or an AJW group.
 They need to prove, via a placement audition, they have mastered the basic improvisational skills covered in the AJW Beginning section.
 These sections focus on soloing over more advanced 32 bar song forms, chord changes and rhythm styles.

-Advanced Section will focus on developing song repertoire in a wide variety of styles including: jazz, Blues, Latin, funk, pop,etc. Students will build song repertoirie through reading music, rehearsing as a band, listening and transcribing songs, and through exploring and expressing their inner vocabulary on their instruments.
-Weekly assignments will be given to promote learning new vocablary, song repertoire, and developing improvisation skills.
+Advanced Section will focus on developing song repertoire in a wide variety of styles including: jazz, Blues, Latin, funk, pop,etc. Students will build song repertoire through reading music, rehearsing as a band, listening and transcribing songs, and through exploring and expressing their inner vocabulary on their instruments.
+Weekly assignments will be given to promote learning new vocabulary, song repertoire, and developing improvisation skills.

 Call John Damberg for more information and to schedule your level placement audition at 907-332-3234.

 Students need to know the notes on their instrument.
 Be able to read music.
 Play at least six or more major scales.
 They must want to learn how to improvise.

 Drummers need to know how to keep steady time when playing the following beats:

 swing, basic rock, Latin Rock, shuffle, jazz waltz, hip hop, and the 12/8 gospel slow blues beat.